preciousratlhagane/car-insurance-predictor-using-ml/README.md

 ├── assets             <- Contains images and visual assets for documentation/app ├── data
-│   ├── processed      <- The final, canonical data sets for modelling │   └── raw            <- The original, immutable data dump │
+│   ├── processed      <- The final, canonical data sets for modelling
+    ├── interim        <- Intermediate data that has been transformed │   └── raw            <- The original, immutable data dump

+│
 ├── models             <- Trained and serialised models, model predictions, or model summaries │